 What do, Reeces Pieces, Gordon’s Gin and Cadillac have in common?

-All three brands have paid for promotional product placements.
+Absolutely nothing except all three brands have been used in promotional product placements.

 Does the concept sound familiar?
 Even in its simplest form, link building IS product placement.
 Links are brands; they’re visual, memorable and have huge residual value.
 When you leave your link on someone else’s website you’ve left behind an identifiable image that reinforces your product for the long term.